Key Facts

 Sky Map

-The position of 2021 EP is indicated by a ◯ pink circle.
+The position of 2015 BF511 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.

 Size Rendering

-The below comparison is an artistic rendering that uses available data on the diameter of 2021 EP to create an approximate landscape rendering with New York City in the background.
+The below comparison is an artistic rendering that uses available data on the diameter of 2015 BF511 to create an approximate landscape rendering with New York City in the background.
 This approximation is built for full-resolution desktop browsers.
 Shape, color, and texture of asteroid are imagined.